Professional Lift Station Service in Milledgeville, GA

 Testing & Documentation

-After maintenance or repairs, we thoroughly test the complete system to verify proper operation.
+After maintenance or repairs, we thoroughly test the complete septic system service process to verify proper operation.
 Pumps are run through multiple cycles testing all float switch levels.
 Alarm systems are tested to verify warnings work properly.
 Flow rates are measured to confirm pump performance.
 You receive detailed service documentation including work performed, parts replaced, current system condition, and recommended service interval.
 Complete records help you track maintenance history for Baldwin County property records and resale disclosure.

-Transparent Costs in Baldwin County
+Transparent Septic System Service Costs in Baldwin County

 $200 – $2,500